stephaneVercouillieBMID/slate/source/index.html.md

 For OpenID Connect, scopes can be used to request that specific sets of information be made available as Claim Values (TODO in UserInfo Token???).

-Following values for **scope** allow access to a predefined sets of Data:
+The following values for **scope** allow access to predefined sets of Data:

 Scope | Data | Claim
 -- | -- | --